 Procrastination in children can be complicated because, depending on their age, children cannot be held fully responsible for their actions (or lack thereof).
 If your child consistently fails to do his/her homework, his/her teacher will eventually get in touch with you.
 If he/she constantly refuses to brush his/her teeth, you are the one who will end up taking him/her to the dentist.
 Procrastination in children is terrible because it affects you just as much as your child.
 And a procrastinating child can drive you up the wall.

 So, what do you do when you’re just about at your wit’s end because your child won’t do his/her homework or brush his/her teeth just yet?
 What do you do when your every request is met with “just five more minutes”?

 A child’s ability to make sound decisions increases between the ages of eight/nine and 13, and he/she gains decision autonomy (i.e., the ability to make decisions without parental involvement) between the ages of 12 and 17.
-You can read about some of the studies here and here.

 When it comes to younger children, structured decision-making may be more appropriate.
 Structured decision-making involves shared responsibility that balances parental authority and child independence.
 It is widely accepted that granting children independence promotes positive developmental outcomes and helps children gain self-confidence by enabling them to act independently and experience their own mistakes.